Local Government (Ireland) Act 1898: Gerald Balfour as Chief Secretary and the crisis of 1897

 The Lord Lieutenant of Ireland, Lord Cadogan, held talks with the Treasury and hit upon the idea of introducing the local government reforms as a way to "break up a combination of unionists with nationalists in Ireland" which he felt was "becoming too strong for even for a ministry with a majority of 150!"
 The introduction of democratic county councils along with a substantial rates subsidy was felt to be sure to placate all Irish members of the house.
-The government moved quickly, sending a copy of the English Local Government Act of 1888 to Sir Henry Robinson, vice-president of the Local Government Board for Ireland.
+The government moved quickly, sending a copy of the English Local Government Act 1888 (51 & 52 Vict. c.
+41) to Sir Henry Robinson, vice-president of the Local Government Board for Ireland.
 Robinson, who was on holiday, was instructed to decide how much of the existing legislation could be speedily adapted for Irish use.
 Within a week came the announcement that a bill was to be prepared.

-There would not be enough time in a single parliamentary session to debate all planned measures, so an omnibus power was granted to Lord Lieutenant to pass Orders in Council adapting previous acts to Ireland, including parts of the (English) Municipal Corporations Acts 1882 and 1893 and Local Government Acts 1888 and 1894, and the Local Government (Scotland) Act 1889.
-This use of secondary legislation rather than primary legislation was controversial, but Irish nationalists accepted it as the price of getting the bill passed.
+There would not be enough time in a single parliamentary session to debate all planned measures, so an omnibus power was granted to Lord Lieutenant to pass Orders in Council adapting previous acts to Ireland, including parts of the (English) Municipal Corporations Act 1882 (45 & 46 Vict. c.
+50) and the Municipal Corporations Act 1893 (56 & 57 Vict. c.
+9), as well as the Local Government Act 1888, the Local Government Act 1894 (56 & 57 Vict. c.
+73), and the Local Government (Scotland) Act 1889 (52 & 53 Vict. c.
+50).
+This use of secondary legislation – the Local Government (Application of Enactments) Order 1898 (SR&O 1899/1120) – rather than primary legislation was controversial, but Irish nationalists accepted it as the price of getting the bill passed.

 The reforms

-The 1898 Act brought in a mixed system of government, with County Boroughs independent of county administration, and elsewhere a two-tier system with county councils, along with Borough, Urban District and Rural District Councils.
+The 1898 act brought in a mixed system of government, with county boroughs independent of county administration, and elsewhere a two-tier system with county councils, along with borough, urban and rural district councils.
 Urban districts were created from the larger of the town commissioners towns, while the smaller towns retained their town commissioners, but remained in the rural districts for sanitary planning purposes.

 The creation of the new councils had a significant effect on Ireland as it allowed a much larger number of local people to take decisions affecting themselves.
-The county and the sub-county District Councils created a political platform for proponents of Irish Home Rule, displacing Unionist influence in many areas.
+The county and the sub-county district councils created a political platform for proponents of Home Rule, displacing Unionist influence in many areas.
 The enfranchisement of local electors allowed the development of a new political class, creating a significant body of experienced politicians who would enter national politics in Ireland in the 1920s, and increase the stability of the transitions to the parliaments of the Irish Free State and Northern Ireland.

 County and county borough boundaries

-The Act caused a number of county boundaries to be modified.
+The Act led to the modification of a number of county boundaries.
 This was for several reasons: